 Margaret Siding Ruin

 Make a pit stop at Margaret Siding ruins to see a crumbling 1800s fettlers cottage.
-Fettlers were groups of men that maintained the railway track while living in small remote cottages along the way.
-They needed to be ready to jump on repairs immediately and Margaret Siding was one of their basecamps.
+Fettlers were groups of men who maintained the railway track while living in small remote cottages along the way.
+They needed to be ready to jump on repairs immediately, and Margaret Siding was one of their basecamps.

 Margaret Siding Ruins, Oodnadatta Track